 Please note that our bookings policy is to give priority to activites open to the whole community.
-Private bookings are available to Eastwell residents.
+Private bookings are available to Eastwell residents subject to Committee approval.
 In exceptional circumstances the committee will consider private bookings from outside the village.

 The original Village Hall - known as the Village Institute - was built just after the First World War in 1919.
 It was a timber building and provided a centre for the social life of the village for over 50 years.
 Read more

 We gratefully acknowledge the support provided by several organisations including:

 The Well pub nights - Fridays fortnightly - Dates

 Ballroom and Latin American Dance Classes - Tuesdays, 7.30pm

 Keep Fit - Tuesdays 10.00-11.00am and Fridays 9.30-10.30am